🌢 Dried Chilli Heat, Coconut Depth

 All Six Curries

-Red Curry vs the Others
+Red Curry vs Green Curry: Understanding the Flavour Profile

 All six Thai curries are on the menu at Charm Thai Cafe.
 Here's how red curry sits alongside them.
 Full details on the Thai curry page.